ogulcan/ogulcan/README.md

 ## Hi there 👋

-This is Ogulcan Orhan, 11+ years experienced android & iOS developer.
+This is Ogulcan Orhan, 12+ years experienced iOS & Android.
+Also have some knowledge of PHP, Vue.js and Node.js.
 <br /><br />
 <a href="https://linkedin.com/in/ogulcanor" target="_blank">
   <img align="left" alt="Linkedin" width="20px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.12.2/icons/linkedin.svg" />